Ever wonder what the biggest Guinness drinking countries are?

 It has a bitter finish and is said to be 50% stronger.
 It has been adapted to suit local tastes.

-Cameroon, another African country, is the fourth largest Guinness drinking nation.
+Cameroon, another African country, is the fifth largest Guinness drinking nation.

-The United States, which also has a considerable Irish American population, is in fifth place.
+The United States, which also has a considerable Irish American population, is in fourth place.
 According to Euromonitor, the US consumed more than 950,000 hectolitres of Guinness in 2010.

 Who knew that the beer crafted by Arthur Guinness, a wealthy Irish Protestant with minimal beverage experience, more than 200 years ago could be hugely popular in many parts of the world?